Help Teens with Anxiety and Depression Counseling

 - Avoiding difficult or new situations.

 - Having trouble concentrating and starting or finishing schoolwork.

-If your teen displays any of these symptoms on more days than not for six months or more, the wise course of action is to consult a mental health professional.
-This list is not an at-home diagnostic tool – it is meant to help you decide if your teen needs professional help or not.
+If your teen displays any of these symptoms on more days than not for six months or more, the wise course of action is to consult a Christian counselor for teenage depression.
+This list is not an at-home diagnostic tool; it is meant to help you decide if your teen needs professional help or not.

 The Child Mind Institute reports that: